Additional Pool Designs: Puddling

 If typical pool construction does not appeal to you, try one of these pool designs instead.
 Some of these ideas may work better than others, but all can create a wonderful addition to your water lily garden.

 Puddling with Clay

-“Puddling with Clay” was one of the original and pioneering methods for pool construction, howeverit is no longer considered an effective method.
+“Puddling with Clay” was one of the original and pioneering methods for pool construction, however it is no longer considered an effective method.
 The problem with clay pools is that they leak, and require a constant stream of water to replace the water loss.
-The colder water also make plant growth difficult.
-Clay will attract crawfish, which can tunnel into the clay, further destroying your pond.
+The colder water also makes plant growth difficult.
+Clay will attract crayfish, which can tunnel into the clay, further destroying your pond.
 This type of pond should be avoided, unless you choose to create a smaller version, a dew pond, which will eventually sustain itself with water.